Nikki Haley blasts UN on anti-Israel bias, funding during confirmation hearing

 Those remarks come on the heels of a controversial abstention by the U.S. during a Security Council vote that called on Israel to stop building settlements.
 The move – or lack of one – was heavily criticized by Israeli leaders and also faced condemnation from many domestic politicians, including Trump.
 Though the U.N. has been historically hostile to Israel, U.S. policy has typically had America stand with the Jewish democracy.

-While Trump -- and to some extent Secretary of State nominee Rex Tillerson -- has been relatively loathe to criticize Russia and President Vladimir Putin, Haley did not shy away from calling the Kremlin's actions in Syria "atrocities" and saying Russia's incursion into Crimea was "a big concern."
+While Trump -- and to some extent Secretary of State nominee Rex Tillerson -- has been relatively loathe to criticize Russia and President Vladimir Putin, Haley did not shy away from calling the Kremlin's actions in Syria "atrocities" and agreed with Sen. Bob Menendez, D-N.J., that some bombings in Aleppo constituted "war crimes."
+She also said Russia's incursion into Crimea was "a big concern."

 "I think Russia is going to continue to be at the forefront of a lot of issues that we have to deal with," Haley said.